OneOneLiu/zotero-annotation-summary/README_en.md

 ## Introduction

-**Zotero Annotation Summary Viewer** is a plugin that loads and displays all annotations (highlights, notes, etc.) from your Zotero library in a single summary page.
-It supports keyword searches, color/tag filtering, hover previews of source information and timestamps, direct hyperlink jumps to the original annotation in Zotero, and basic data statistics.
+**Zotero Annotation Summary Viewer** is a plugin that loads and displays all annotations (highlights) from your Zotero library in a single summary page.
+It supports keyword searches, color/tag filtering, hover previews of source information and timestamps, direct hyperlink jumps to the original annotation in Zotero, and simple data statistics.

 ---